infrafast/piwebpool/README.md

     - Interfaces with Domoticz and any other home automation system thru a simple HTTP API
     - Compatible with Smartphone browser and applications

-Scripting:

-    two scripts are available:

-        - main: this script is by defaut read only to avoid making unctronolled changes.
-You can check the box "unlock" and reload it using the webGUI if you want to modify it
-        - custom: this one is for the user and allow to experiment and create your own sequences

 ---------------------------------------------------------
 # SETUP